Downtown and Old Town Overlay Design Guidelines Update

 Changes to the Historic District Design Guidelines are here!

-You spoke up about how you see our historical areas.
+You spoke up about how you see our historic areas.
 We listened, and we want to make sure we got it right.
-The public hearing on the proposed amendments to the Design Guidelines with the Historic & Architectural Review Commission will be Thursday, June 24 at 6:00pm.
-This will be a virtual meeting.
-Please visit agendas.georgetown.org for the meeting agenda and link.
+The public hearing on the proposed amendments to the Design Guidelines with the City Council was held on Tuesday, July 13 at 6:00pm.
+A video recording of the meeting is available at https://georgetowntx.new.swagit.com/videos/128936 and it is item AA on the agenda.

 If you have questions about the update or would like to provide feedback, please call the Downtown & Historic Planner at (512) 930-3581, email email@example.com or visit the Planning Department at 809 Martin Luther King Jr. Street, across from City Hall.